 - Professional athletes that train rigorously and engage in high-intensity sports.
 A sports injury can also affect other joints of your body, leading to painful conditions such as meniscus injury or plantar fasciitis.
 For all such conditions, you can visit our qualified doctor in Singapore.

 2. When should I seek treatment for repetitive strain injury?

 If you suspect that a part of your body might be suffering from repetitive strain injury, it is always better to seek the help of a professional physician for evaluation and treatment sooner rather than later.
 A minor discomfort can develop into a lifelong chronic condition that severely limits your body functioning, quality of life, and the activities you will be able to do.
 You’ll also want to look into modifying factors that might be contributing to your present pain or discomfort.

 3. How does a physician diagnose repetitive strain back injury or sports Injury?

-Your physician will be able to diagnose repetitive injury or injury caused by sports through understanding your medical history and conducting a physical examination.
+Your physician will be able to diagnose repetitive strain back injury or injury caused by sports by understanding your medical history and conducting a physical examination.
 You may be asked questions regarding the repetitive tasks you frequently carry out and their relation to the corresponding area of strain.
 For example, if you are experiencing back pain, it may be because your job requires you to lift heavy boxes on the regular.
 On the other hand, if you are experiencing pain in your Achilles tendon, it may be closer to a sports injury incurred through frequent training and participation in competitive sports.
 If needed, you might be required to undergo an MRI or ultrasound to assess the severity of the injury at hand.